The Hand & Trumpet

 Chef de Partie

-This is Carla, she is the go-to person for getting the job done and serving delectable dishes.
-With top-notch time management skills and a thirst for knowledge, she is a incredible addition to the team.
-Carla is a true team player, with a friendly personality, always willing to lend a hand to anyone who needs it.
-Beyond work she unwinds with gaming and shopping, all while fueling her adventures with a caffeine fix.
-Carla's dedication, kindness and passion for learning make her an invaluable asset to our team.
+Carla is our go-to person for getting the job done, serving up delicious dishes.
+With a thirst for knowledge, she’s an invaluable team player, always ready to lend a hand.
+Outside of work, Carla enjoys gaming, shopping, and fueling her adventures with a good caffeine fix.
+Her dedication, kindness, and passion for learning make her a key asset to our team.

 Maintenance